RossTarrant/RossTarrant/README.md

 - Factory Functions
 - Modules
 - Scope
-- Privare variables and functions
+- Private variables and functions
 - Responsive CSS techniques

 📫 **How to reach me:** You can email me at - rosstarrant3@gmail.com